-You have probably heard on the radio, saw on the television, or read on the newspapers about the large number of people that are infected with the Human Immunodeficiency Virus or HIV.
-The disease has affected millions of human beings worldwide, infecting men and women, children and adults, and it continuous to do so and will not stop unless we learn how to prevent from acquiring it and find a cure for it.
+You have probably heard on the radio, saw on the television, or read the newspapers about the large number of people that are infected with the Human Immunodeficiency Virus or HIV.
+The disease has affected millions of human beings worldwide, infecting men and women, children and adults, and it continues to do so and will not stop unless we learn how to prevent from acquiring it and find a cure for it.

 HIV works by attacking our bodies, targeting the immune system, until we become so weak that we cannot fight off all the other bacteria, viruses, and sickness that will come our way.
 It is like kryptonite; it makes us feeble and frail, enabling other foreign elements to harm us, and making us susceptible to all these illnesses.

 So in order to figure out how to not contract the virus, let us look for the answer to this question first: “How do I get HIV?”

 There are many ways to spread HIV.
 Some of them are for real, while the others are just myths.
 When I was younger, I heard people around me say indignantly that only gay men can get HIV.
 That is not true.
 If you look at the HIV reports that we have now, the patients are diverse.
 Anybody can be infected with HIV, regardless of ethnicity, citizenship, age, height, weight, sex, social status, etc.

 Enumerated below are the most common ways to transmit HIV: